Intestacy in NSW | Letters of Administration | Civil Lawyers NSW

-If the Supreme Court of New South Wales authorises the distribution, then the customs of your community for distribution will override the intestacy rules described above.
+If the Supreme Court authorises the distribution, then the customs of your community for distribution will override the intestacy rules described above.

 Grants of letters of administration

-When you die as an intestate, the Supreme Court of New South Wales will grant letters of administration to a person for the purposes of administering your estate and distributing your assets.
+When you die as an intestate, the Supreme Court will grant letters of administration to a person for the purposes of administering your estate and distributing your assets.
 When the letters of administration are granted, all of your assets vest in the administrator.

 Only certain people are entitled to be granted letters of administration.
 Firstly, letters of administration will be granted to your spouse or next of kin, or both conjointly.
 If you do not have a spouse or next of kin, letters of administration will be granted to another person the Supreme Court considers fit.
 A minor cannot be granted letters of administration.